-As income from capital, the investment income, however, is subject to the income tax on the side of the private investor, insofar as it, together with other income from capital, exceeds the flat exempt amount for savings of EUR 801 per year (for singles or married spouses assessed separately) or EUR 1,602 (for jointly assessed married spouses).
+As income from capital, the investment income, however, is subject to the income tax on the side of the private investor, insofar as it, together with other income from capital, exceeds the flat exempt amount for savings of EUR 1,000 per year (for singles or married spouses assessed separately) or EUR 2,000 (for jointly assessed married spouses).

 Income from capital is generally subject to a tax deduction of 25 percent (plus solidarity surcharge and church tax if applicable).
 The income from capital also includes income from the investment fund (investment income), i.e. the distributions from the Fund, the advance flat amounts and the profits from the sale of shares.
-Under certain conditions the investors may receive a flat-rate portion of such investment income on a tax-free basis (a so-called partial exemption).

-The tax deduction generally has redemptive effect (as the so-called flat rate tax) for the private investor, so that the income from capital regularly does not have to be reported in the income tax return.
+The tax deduction generally has redemptive effect (as the socalled flat rate tax) for the private investor, so that the income from capital regularly does not have to be reported in the income tax return.
 When the tax deduction is made, the depositary has generally already set off losses and deducted foreign tax at source that originates from the direct investment.

 However, the tax deduction has no redemptive effect if the personal tax rate is lower than the flat tax rate of 25 percent.
 In that case, the income from capital can be reported in the income tax return.
-The tax office will then apply the lower personal tax rate and deduct the tax deduction made from the personal tax debt (so-called check of most favourable tax treatment).
+The tax office will then assess the lower personal tax rate and deduct the tax deduction made from the personal tax debt (so-called check of most favourable tax treatment).

 If income from capital have not been subject to any tax deduction (e.g. because a profit from the sale of Fund shares is earned in a domestic depositary account), these must be reported in the tax return.
 As part of the assessment, the income from capital will then also be subject to the flat rate tax of 25 percent or the lower personal tax rate.